chesterbeckett/chesterbeckett.github.io/_posts/2024-07-19-CrowdStrike.md

 16. Open File Explorer and you can now see B: drive mounted.
 Or whatever drive letter you chose in the previous step.
 17. Locate the BSD file and note the path.
 Typically, it should be: %drive letter%\EFI\Microsoft\Boot.
 Make a note of the path.
 18. ![image](/assets/img/crowdstrike/img_6.png)
-19. Make a note of the drive letter for the Windows Partition for the effected drive, in this example, `E:`
+19. Make a note of the drive letter for the Windows Partition for the affected drive, in this example, `E:`
 20. With the information from step 13, update the following command:
     1.  > `bcdedit /store %Drive and Path from step13% /enum /v`
     2.  > For this example: `bcdedit /store B:\EFI\Microsoft\Boot\bcd /enum /v`